Photo by Michael Trevis. (Click here if you need a hi-res version of this photo for publication.)

 About Andrew

-I am an Assistant Professor of Media Studies in the Department of Communication and Media at SUNY Oneonta (The State University of New York College at Oneonta).
+I am an Associate Professor of Media Studies in the Department of Communication and Media at SUNY Oneonta (The State University of New York at Oneonta).
 I teach and research a broad range of topics spanning visual media (television and film), sound media (radio, podcasting, popular music), and digital media (the internet, social media, mobile media, multimedia journalism).
 Sound studies is my main area of specialty, especially the cultural history of radio broadcasting, the history of podcasting and streaming audio, and contemporary trends in podcasting and audio storytelling.
 I apply an interdisciplinary, humanities-based approach to the study of media and popular culture, rooted in critical-cultural media studies.

 Prior to entering academia, I pursued a multifaceted career in the professional media industries.
 A “non-traditional student,” I worked in the music, film, and television industries for a decade before returning to school to complete my B.A. in my late twenties.
-I was a music journalist and the founder, publisher, and editor-in-chief of Skyscraper, one of the more widely distributed indie/punk music “zines” of the late 1990s and 2000s.
+I was a music journalist and the founder, publisher, and editor-in-chief of Skyscraper, one of the more widely distributed indie/punk music “zines” of the late 1990s and early 2000s.
 I worked in motion picture film preservation and media literacy education as project coordinator for the non-profit organization The Film Foundation.
 As a production coordinator for Martin Scorsese’s Sikelia Productions, my film and television credits include the documentary No Direction Home: Bob Dylan (2005) and the seven-part PBS series Martin Scorsese Presents The Blues (2003).
-Today, I continue to be involved with the production of soundwork for radio and podcast, as the executive producer of the student-run podcast series Oneonta Voices and as the faculty advisor to SUNY Oneonta’s student radio station, WONY 90.9 FM.
-Under my supervision, Oneonta Voices was awarded The Amy Goodman Ally Award during SUNY Oneonta’s Kente Graduation Ceremony (2018), which honors multicultural student achievement.
-In the past few years, the SUNY Oneonta Student Association (SA) has voted WONY as the Club of the Year (2017-18) and the Student Media Award (2019-20 ) out of the 110+ student clubs on campus, and I have twice been honored as the SA’s Advisor of the Year for my work with WONY (2017-18, 2019-20).
+For the past couple years I have tried my hand at being a digital media “content creator,” co-producing the cruise travel YouTube channel and social media brand Calling All Ports with Andrew & Diana.

 Here is a web version of my full CV